kalessil/phpinspectionsea/docs/DEVELOPERS.md

 `.idea/dictionaries/{username}.xml`, next time you restart the IDE, the words will be available under:
 File | Settings | Spelling | Accepted Words.

-Regarding IntelliJ suggestion of installing php plugins to use with the `.php` files, IGNORE it.
-Most of the files used in fixture are not valid PHP files and though IDE inspections will complain.
+Regarding the IntelliJ suggestion of installing php plugins to use with the `.php` files, IGNORE it.
+Most of the files used in fixture are not valid PHP files and the IDE inspections will complain.